zblago/EF6TempTableKit/README.md

 ## Overview

 Sometimes, when you write LINQ-to-Entities queries, you would like to have a benefit of using temp tables (e.g. create and insert records in temporary tables and later on reusing it as much as you want in a query).
 By default, EF doesn't support temporary tables and there is a reason why is like that.
 To overcome this weakness, using EF6TempTableKit, we can add a "temporary" entity as we are used to do it with "permanent" entities.
-In generated T-SQL query "temporary" entity will be mapped to a temporary table which resides in `tempDb` database and used normally like other tables.
+In generated T-SQL query "temporary" entity will be mapped to a temporary table which resides in `tempDb` database and used normally like other tables.<br/>
 Keep in mind: You are still writing LINQ-to-Entities to insert records in a "temporary" entity.

 ## Getting Started